Dasada (TV series): Cast

 Former AKB48 member Yūka Tano also appears as a volleyball club member.

 Production and release

 The fashion brand Dasada was launched in real life and modeled by Hinatazaka46 members at the 30th Tokyo Girls Collection fashion show, held on 29 February 2020 at the Yoyogi National Gymnasium.
 Due to the COVID-19 pandemic, the fashion show was held via livestreaming only.

+The opening theme song, "Seishun no Uma", and the song by in-universe group Factory, "Naze", are both included on Hinatazaka46's 4th single, "Sonna Koto Nai yo".

 A re-run of the series with audio commentary by the cast, titled Dasada: Mirai e no Countdown (DASADA〜未来へのカウントダウン〜), was aired from July 2 to September 10.